Dockers (brand)

-Dockers is an American brand of garments and other accessories from Levi Strauss & Co.
+Dockers is an American brand of garments and other accessories originally from Levi Strauss & Co.

 Levi Strauss & Co., then specializing in denim, introduced the Dockers brand in 1986.
 Dockers became a leading brand of business casual clothing for men under the leadership of Bob Siegel.
 In 1987, Dockers introduced a women's line.
 In 1993 the Dockers brand was introduced into Europe under the leadership of Joe Middleton.

 Dockers makes belts, pants, leather wallets, shoes and other apparel.